-Summer is peak swamp ass time, and also therefore, peak time for the rashes that can result from that radioactive concoction of sweat and bacteria brewing between them cheeks.
-To help you keep your own personal Grand Canyon fresh this summer, I asked four very different butt rash experts how it happens and, more importantly, how to make it go away.
+All this sitting around in quarantine can cause a lot of swamp ass, and therefore rashes that result from that radioactive concoction of sweat and bacteria brewing between them cheeks.
+To help you keep your own personal Grand Canyon fresh while you wait out the coronavirus, I asked four very different butt rash experts how it happens and, more importantly, how to make it go away.

 Anthony Rossi, dermatologist: That area doesn’t get a lot of airflow, especially in between the butt cheeks.
 That can prompt irritation, moisture buildup and rashes — just all over irritation.
 Keeping things cool and dry is the first line of defense.
 If you know you’re prone to this, you should be wearing loose-fitting, breathable fabrics — cotton is very breathable, but spandex is going to trap moisture there.